enesbuyuk/GetReposWithGo/README.md

 # GetReposWithGo
-How to get Github repositories get with golang?
+How to get Github repositories with golang?
 This project gets Github repos with go.

 ## USAGE
 Change "githubusername" variable to your Github username.